Amaluddin11/DayTraders/README.md

 # DayTraders
 Best Stock Market Indicators for Day Traders
-Is it possible to predict tomorrow's price up or down
+Is it possible to predict tomorrow's price up or down?

 ### Table of Contents